 All are included except where indicated.

 You've got two large pools at the Akumal, one of which is an activity pool.
-The poolside here comes with luxury hammocks and waiter service offering premium drinks, like juices, cocktails and international drinks
+The poolside here comes with luxury hammocks and waiter service offering premium drinks, like juices, cocktails and international drinks.
+There are 5 other pools throughout the complex including the Tulum and Coba hotels.

 This restaurant is open from 5.30pm to 10pm in the winter months.
 This place comes with a dress code, it's sleeves and long trousers for gentlemen.
 Reservation required.
 Highchairs are available.